-When the student submits a completed ILA with Objectives and Activities included, the School Office will set up a workflow to obtain the following signatures: student intern, faculty supervisor, site supervisor, Dean and then the VPAA's office for signature.
+When the student submits a completed ILA with Objectives and Activities included, the Dean's Office will set up a workflow to obtain the following signatures: student intern, faculty supervisor, department chair, Dean and Site Supervisor.
 Upon approval and return of the forms, the secretary will register the student in the internship course.
 (An affiliation agreement is required when an internship is not being paid an hourly wage.
 See next section, "Affiliation Agreement," for details.)